PMA-271 celebrates 50 years of women in naval aviation

 |0

-This work, PMA-271 celebrates 50 years of women in naval aviation [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, PMA-271 celebrates 50 years of women in naval aviation, by Kathy Hieatt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT